University campus in North Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Information Technology Degree Programs in North Carolina
+In-depth Information Technology program profiles in North Carolina

 At the associate's level, davidson-Davie Community College's Information Technology program offers comprehensive training across multiple specializations including Cloud and Artificial Intelligence Technology, Digital Media Production, and Networking and Cyber Security.
 The curriculum prepares graduates for employment as designers, testers, support technicians, system administrators, developers, or programmers who use computer software and hardware to design, process, implement and manage information systems.
 The program features flexible delivery with in-person and hybrid format options, taking 2 years to complete with 66 credit hours.
 Students can pursue various concentrations through A.A.S. degrees, diplomas, and certificates, including specialized tracks in animation, graphic design, photography, CISCO networking, CompTIA A+ prep, and artificial intelligence fundamentals.
 The program also offers High School Career and College Promise options for early college students.